 Ikea Hackers have got the solution for people like me who hate ugly cat scratchers, and it doubles as a bed space.
 If you have an Ikea near you, this double decker cat scratch post/bed project is easy, and looks great.

 From DIY Network, old dresser drawer, furniture legs, paint, letters…way cute!

-Nightstand turned pet bed… DIY Network removed the bottom drawers, backed the inside with beadboard scraps, then added a soft cushion.
+Nightstand turned pet bed… This is a lovely pet friendly furniture idea.
+DIY Network removed the bottom drawers, backed the inside with beadboard scraps, then added a soft cushion.
 Would be great for cats too!

 Want to make a pet bed table from scratch?
 Here is a tutorial to create a pet bed/ occasional table project.

-Ikea Hackers again with this great DIY cat ladder project… Steve has had this idea for awhile now, and now he has the final piece of the puzzle… I have a feeling after our next trip to the Seattle Ikea, our cat will have a new toy!
+This pet friendly furniture idea from Ikea Hackers is totally incredible.
+Check out this great DIY cat ladder project… Steve has had this idea for awhile now, and now he has the final piece of the puzzle… I have a feeling after our next trip to the Seattle Ikea, our cat will have a new toy!

 Ok, so Tammy at DeJaVue Designs must have had me in mind when she designed and made this vintage suitcase pet bed.
 Far from the ugly pet bed stuck in a corner, I LOVE this project.
 Great job Tammy!

 A little bit of inspiration from Interiorholic… this cat box/bathroom furniture is a great idea… but it was originally intended to hide a litter box.
 I think in the bathroom, holding towels, it might make a better cat bed…don’t ya think? 🙂 But could you create a variation of this out of a stock cabinet?

 And lastly, we had to include this adorable photo.
 Unfortunately there is not a DIY project for this cute sofa – dog bed combination, but let it inspire you!